-(-9-99) Range of values

-Answer Categories includes coding (1-4)
+(-9-99) Range of values Answer Categories includes coding (1-4)

-COVERAGE: Applies to respondents aged 16 and over.
-Personal and telephone interviews only.

-NOTES: This variable is available on ONS RESEARCH datasets only.
+- FREQUENCY: Each quarter from JM09 - COVERAGE: Applies to respondents aged 16 and over.
+Personal and telephone interviews only. - NOTES: This variable is available on ONS RESEARCH datasets only.

 Most ONS social surveys ask questions about people's ethnicity, age, disability, gender, religion, and sexuality.
 This information is used to see if different types of people have different experiences in life (for example, in employment and health).